 The teachers will assign academic grades to each student bi-weekly.
-Your grades will be available via Classroom Systems Connector and you will be able to view them daily along with your progress in each of your classes.
+Your grades will be available via Classroom Systems Connector and may be viewed daily.
 You will be graded in all the subjects you are enrolled as well as how you behaved during the school day.